Oxford-Growers/Oxford-Growers/index.md

 # Who we are

 The Oxford Growers Network is a queer radical organisation based on the principle of mutual aid and prefigurative political action.
-It will connect groups of people to help each garden and grow.
+It will connect groups of people to help each other make the most of their gardens.

 *[mutual aid]: members of the community coming together to help each other in the ways they can *[prefigurative political action]: building the society we want to see inside the existing society